Asymptotic and Finite Sample Analysis of Nonexpansive Stochastic Approximations with Markovian Noise: Asymptotic Analysis of SKM Iterations

-then a result from \citet{bravo2024stochastic} concerning the convergence of~\eqref{eq inexact km update} can be applied on each sample path to complete the almost sure convergence proof.
-The rest of the proof is dedicated to the verification of those two conditions.
+then a result from \citet{bravo2024stochastic} can be applied on each sample path to complete the almost sure convergence proof.
+The remainder of the proof is dedicated to the verification of these two conditions.

 Telescoping~\eqref{eq:U_n_define} yields

 Then, we can upper-bound \eqref{eq:sum_Uk_converges} as